 Waukee Equity Standards

 The Waukee Equity Standards are a set of anchor standards and age-appropriate learning outcomes divided into four domains: identity, diversity, justice, and action.
-The standards provide a common language and organizational structure to reduce prejudice and advocate collective action.
+The standards provide a common language and organizational structure to help reduce prejudice and advocate for positive change.
 In today’s world, these are essential skills for all humans.
 Teachers will use the standards to guide classroom discussions and learning opportunities making our schools more equitable and safe.

 K-2nd I know that all my group identities are part of me, but that I am always ALL me.
 I can feel good about myself without being mean or making other people feel bad.